nguyenphuminh/rottenjs/DOCUMENTATION.md

 	rdom.render(newElement,document.body,'front',true);

-You can also mount that element onto another element using appendEl and prependEl of rt:
+You can also mount that element onto another element using appendEl and prependEl of rt():

 	obj.appendEl(newElement);
 	obj.prependEl(newElement);